 How to be a good Change Manager

-The performance improvement efforts of many companies have very little impact on functional and organizational results.
+The performance improvement efforts of many companies have very little impact on functional and organisational results.

 While some companies constantly improve measurable performance, others try to avoid the problem.